snijderlab/annotator/documentation/annotate.typ

 == Custom modifications <custom-modifications>

-Custom modifications can be defined, open the custom modifications section and hit #button[Create new].
+Custom modifications can be defined by opening the custom modifications section and hitting #button[Create new].
 Add the chemical formula, if only the monoisotopic mass is known that can also be defined.
-The numerical Id is preset but the name must be set.
+The numerical ID is preset but the name must be set.
 For a custom modification metadata can be set, with description, synonyms, and identifiers for other identification systems (cross IDs).

 Modifications can be defined as 'Modification' or 'Cross-linker'.
-For the first category placement rules can be defined that list the positions where this modification can be placed together with place specific neutral losses and diagnostic ions.
+For the first category placement rules can be defined that list the positions where this modification can be placed together with place-specific neutral losses and diagnostic ions.

 For cross-linkers the length of the cross-linker can be defined as additional metadata item.
 Cross-linker placement rules can be defined as a symmetric cross-linker, which binds two identical positions on both sides of the cross-linker, or assymetrical, where both sides bind different sides.
 For custom cross-linkers MS cleavage patterns can be defined.
 These are defined as two molecular formulas separated by `:`.
 If the theoretical fragmentation model allows MS cleavable cross-linkers these are allowed as breakage patterns.
 Additionally diagnostic ions can be added.